coderefinery/manuals/how-to-attend-stream.md

 # Attending an livestream workshop

 We are glad you would like to attend an livestream workshop.
-This page will help you mentally and physically prepare.
+This page will help you prepare and get the most out of the workshop and take advantage of the diverse ways to attend.

-Our workshops are interactive and hands-on, and you will get the most out of them if you can take part in all exercises, unlike a normal academic lecture where you mainly listen.
-Thus, please read this and come prepared!

-A livestream workshop allow us to reach an unlimited number of people, at the cost of not being as interactive.
-Still, we have solutions:
+Even though it's a one-to-many livestream, the course is still interactive.
+In fact, it's more interactive, since everyone can Q&A at the same time via {doc}`HackMD <hackmd-mechanics>`.
+Since we can record without privacy risk, you are better able to catch up and review.
+Read on to learn more.

 - You might register to Zoom breakout rooms, which *are* interactive.
 - {doc}`HackMD <hackmd-mechanics>` allows you to ask questions anonymously - even better than a normal workshop!
 Once we have a few tens of people in